pytest-dev/pytest/doc/en/how-to/logging.rst

 config file, are always resolved relative to the current working directory.

 You can also specify the logging level for the log file by passing ``--log-file-level``.
-This setting accepts the logging level names as seen in python's documentation(ie, uppercased level names) or an integer as the logging level num.
+This setting accepts the logging level names or numeric values as seen in :ref:`logging's documentation <python:levels>`.

 Additionally, you can also specify ``--log-file-format`` and ``--log-file-date-format`` which are equal to ``--log-format`` and